dataventure-io/etl-tool/README.md

-# ETL Tool #
+# PowerShell ETL Tool #

 A simple tool for extracting, transforming, and loading data using PowerShell and .NET.

 The ETL tool uses a PowerShell driver script to:
 * extract from SQL Server, Excel, or CSV data sources.
 * optionally transform data using a PowerShell lambda function
-* load into SQL Server, Excel, or CSV targets
+* load into SQL Server (using SQL Bulk Loading API), Excel, or CSV targets

 ## Sample ETL ##